Setting Up API Endpoints

 Preparations

-For the sake of shorter code, we also need to create a reusable constant BASE_FIELDS that is going to be used to omit id, entityType, createdAt and updatedAt fields from the Zod models, but also BASE_KEYS array that contains the keys of these fields to use with lodash.omit.
-This will help us to build proper create/update Zod models and omit these fields from entity objects when we need to create input objects.
+For the sake of shorter code, we create a reusable constant BASE_FIELDS that is used to omit id, entityType, createdAt, and updatedAt fields from the Zod models, and a BASE_KEYS array that contains the keys of these fields for use with lodash.omit.
+This helps us build proper create/update Zod models and omit these fields from entity objects when we need to construct input objects.

 import type { BaseEntity } from './types';